shenae/circumvelo/README.md

     *Use Flexbox or CSS Grid.

 ### Description
-CircumVelo is a world map of bike sharing locations.
+Derived from the Latin word meaning "cover around/envelope," CircumVelo is a world map of bike sharing locations.

 ###Project Schedule table